 The Lord-Lieutenant is The Queen’s personal representative within Somerset and should be accorded the same etiquette and protocol, as any member of the Royal Family, when she is attending any event in the county in her official capacity.

 Written: Mrs Annie Maw, Her Majesty’s Lord-Lieutenant of Somerset

 In a speech: In the preamble the Lord-Lieutenant should be referred to as “My Lord-Lieutenant”.
 A speech might begin “Lord-Lieutenant, Ladies and Gentlemen”

 Conversation: On formal occasions – Lord-Lieutenant, or Mrs Maw

-If the Lord-Lieutenant is represented by his Vice Lord-Lieutenant or a Deputy Lieutenant, the above etiquette should be adapted accordingly, i.e., ‘Dear Vice Lord-Lieutenant’, ‘Dear Deputy Lieutenant’.
+If the Lord-Lieutenant is represented by her Vice Lord-Lieutenant or a Deputy Lieutenant, the above etiquette should be adapted accordingly, i.e., ‘Dear Vice Lord-Lieutenant’, ‘Dear Deputy Lieutenant’.

 A speech might begin “Vice Lord-Lieutenant, Ladies and Gentlemen…” or “Deputy Lieutenant”.

 A space should be reserved for the Lord Lieutenant’s car (or the nominated Deputy if representing the LL) as close as possible to the entrance

 The Lord Lieutenant should be met on arrival by the host and escorted from the entrance door to her seat

 Church Services and Seating